 The right treatment for Cushing’s disease will depend on the type of dog and how severely affected they are.

-Most dogs with Cushing’s disease require lifelong veterinary care.
-For example, dogs with PDH have to be closely monitored to ensure they’re getting an appropriate dose of mitotane or trilostane and for potential side effects of the treatment.
+Most dogs with Cushing’s disease need lifelong veterinary care.
+For example, dogs with PDH have to be closely monitored to ensure they’re getting an appropriate dose of mitotane or trilostane and to look out for potential side effects of the treatment.

-Initially, your dog may need to go to the veterinary clinic frequently for testing, but the eventual goal is to try to stretch out re-checks to every three to six months.
+Initially, your dog may need to go to the vet frequently for testing, but the eventual goal is to try to stretch out re-checks to every three to six months.

-If your dog’s condition starts to get worse or you notice any new symptoms, call your veterinarian for advice.
+If your dog’s condition starts to get worse or you notice any new symptoms, see your vet for advice.
 It’s not unusual to have to adjust a dog’s treatment as their Cushing’s disease progresses.